gares/iris/HeapLang.md

 There is no tactic for `Fork`, just do `wp_apply wp_fork`.

+To verify a recursive function, use `iLöb`.
+Make sure you do `wp_pures` before running `iLöb`; otherwise the induction hypothesis will likely not be applicable when you need it.
+(This makes sure that all administrative redexes are reduced in your induction hypothesis, just like we state our `WP` specifications with all of the redexes reduced.)

 ## Notation and lemmas for derived notions involving a thunk

 Sometimes, it is useful to define a derived notion in HeapLang that involves